CruCentralCoast/Keystone/README.md

 The KeystoneJS github [wiki](https://github.com/keystonejs/keystone/wiki/) has even more information.
 I'd suggest checking out the [Keystone API](https://github.com/keystonejs/keystone/wiki/Keystone-API#listarg).

+## Database access

+You will need to obtain read access to the Cru database in order to work with the data through keystone.
+This will be a URI you will get from your professor.
+Add the `MONGO_URI=mongodb://<username>:<password>@<database_url>` line to your `.env` file so keystone can access it.
+This file is not to be committed to version control (it is already in the `.gitignore` in this repo).

 ## Troubleshooting

 You will need mongodb and node.js installed as descibed in the getting started guide.
 Since you are in development, you will want to set the environment variable `export NODE_ENV=development`, this will cause keystone to load additional environment variables from a `.env` file in the project root, so you can just define them there.
 Some things that are required are `COOKIE_SECRET` and `MONGO_URI`. again, consult the configuration section of the docs.